-In South Australia, the elastase test is the primary method for determining the virulence of a footrot-infected flock.
-Any sample from a flock that returns a virulent result in the elastase test, results in that flock being classified as infected with virulent footrot.
+In New South Wales, the elastase test is the primary laboratory test for determining the virulence of a footrot-infected flock.
+Elastase test results are considered in combination with the lesions observed at inspection and current environmental conditions when determining the virulence of the infection.
 Elastase is an enzyme produced by some isolates of D. nodosus.
 It enables the bacteria to break down elastin, a component of the tissue connecting the hoof horn to the rest of the foot.